- Role-based, attribute-based, & just-in-time access to infrastructure

 When it comes to access management, least privilege is a critical stepping stone on your journey towards achieving zero standing privileges and dynamic access.
 But historically, it’s been extremely difficult to get the visibility you need in order to implement least privilege as it was meant to be realized.

 That’s where StrongDM comes in.
-StrongDM provides the visibility you need to not only implement least privilege, but also enable you to progress on the Secure Access Maturity Model, a model designed to help you go from identity-based access to dynamic access management.
+StrongDM provides the visibility you need to not only implement least privilege, but also help you go from identity-based access to Zero Trust PAM.

 These changes don’t happen overnight.
 Achieving true dynamic access is a journey, and being able to reduce risk, limit access to sensitive systems, and understand systems not being used, is an important milestone.
 StrongDM can help you get there.